How to Make a Wheat Bundle Thanksgiving Centerpiece

 Thanksgiving DIY project wheat centerpiece

-In fact, a couple of years ago, I took it apart and painted some of the wheat pieces white.
+Let’s talk about the bundle of wheat.
+A couple of years ago, I took it apart and painted some of the wheat pieces white.

 By the way, taking the wheat bundle apart is a mess.
 There is a ton, a ton, of straight sticks that act as filler and support.
 Pieces of wheat fly everywhere.